 For example, some applications may involve heavier loads, such as when processing multiple industrial-sized bottles through a filling process.
-Or, the baskets themselves may be subjected to repeated impacts because of the design of the conveyor system used to move the basket.
+Or, baskets may be subjected to repeated impacts because of the design of the conveyor system used to move them.

-In terms of raw tensile strength and impact resistance, steel alloys consistently outperform plastic polymers in the vast majority of use conditions.
+In terms of raw tensile strength and impact resistance, medical grade stainless steel alloys consistently outperform plastic polymers in the vast majority of use conditions.

 Making the determination between plastic and steel based on chemical resistance is a bit more complicated than choosing between the two for tensile strength.